Our Story & Legacy

 With a mission of “Honoring the Past, Inspiring the Future,” the Tulsa Air and Space Museum & Planetarium (TASM) has carved out a unique niche in the Oklahoma museum community.
 TASM has been exposing students to real-world applications of STEM since 1994.

-Each year, more than 35,000 students participated in STEM engagement, consisting of museum tours, hands-on activities, interactive exhibits, inspirational messages, and planetarium educational programming.
+Each year, more than 35,000 students participate in STEM engagement, consisting of museum tours, hands-on activities, interactive exhibits, inspirational messages, and planetarium educational programming.

 Education is provided in a stimulating environment that includes inspirational stories of aerospace pioneers and events, unique and priceless aircraft, computer flight simulators, cockpit trainers, demonstrations, and simulated space voyage experiences.